- About us

-Minister Pyne was welcomed earlier by the Holy See's Secretary for Relations with States (Foreign Minister), His Excellency Archbishop Dominique Mamberti, who will visit Australia in November 2014 at the invitation of the Australian Government and the Australian Bishops.
+Minister Pyne was welcomed earlier by the Holy See's Secretary for Relations with States (Foreign Minister), His Excellency Archbishop Dominique Mamberti, who will visit Australia in November 2014 at the invitation of the Australian Government and the Australian Catholic Bishops Conference.

 Archbishop Mamberti was Guest of Honour at the Embassy celebration on the evening of Monday 28 April, when he addressed a large gathering of more than 150 civil and ecclesiastical dignitaries and Australian religious in Rome.
 Archbishop Mamberti referred warmly to his meeting with Minister Pyne and to his forthcoming visit to Australia.
 Senator Hogg represented the Australian Senate at the reception and led the formal toast to Pope Francis.

 In a written message, the Foreign Minister the Hon Julie Bishop, MP, paid tribute to the many men and women who had contributed to the strong relationship between Australia and the Holy See, describing it as a relationship defined by mutual trust and shared values.